bytes-stream/hello-world/README.md

 * **-S** <br/>
 Do not display the median and standard deviation values, nor display the warning/error messages when the average and median are more than one or two times the standard deviation apart.
 And default to the min/avg/max values. (legacy support).

-* **-t timelimit** <br/>
-Maximum number of seconds to spend for benchmarking.
-This implies a -n 50000 internally.
-Use this to benchmark the server within a fixed total amount of time.
-Per default there is no timelimit.

-* **-T content-type** <br/>
-Content-type header to use for POST/PUT data, eg. application/x-www-form-urlencoded.
-Default is text/plain.

 * **-u PUT-file** <br/>
 File containing data to PUT.
 Remember to also set -T.